 White v Skagit

-But as it reads it’s evident It was getting at something other than blanket secrecy.
-And based upon the history the most obvious reading is to curb manipulation of an election on the day of the election, which until recently, was a one day event.
-What will happen by making it harder for political operatives to track election progress during the day?
-It will in turn make it harder for them to keep track of voting and know how to manipulate the election in their favor as it moves toward its conclusion.
+But as it reads it’s evident it was getting at something other than blanket secrecy.
+And based upon election history the most obvious reading was to curb manipulation of an election, which in the past was a one day event held publicly in a town square.
+By introducing generic ballots it made it harder for political operatives to track election progress during the day.
+This along with restricting public access to vote tallies to only after the end of an election curtailed their ability to know how much they needed to cheat during the election.

-However, as the courts appear to have done, it seems a stretch to interpret the text in the constitution to mean voter secrecy not only on election day, but as long as the ballots are preserved.
 As argued above, the text doesn’t provide for a blanket secrecy.
-It simply refers to secrecy in regards to the specific aspects of preparing and depositing of a ballet in the voting process on election day.
-If the concern was to curb election day manipulation, this wording does that.
+It simply refers to secrecy in regards to the specific aspects of preparing and depositing of a ballot in the voting process during an election.
+If the concern was to curb election manipulation, this wording does that.
 And arguably, that’s all it was meant to do.
+There’s really no justification in this provision for keeping the ballots off limits to the public after an election is over.

 Voter Secrecy Observations

-It seems justifiable to say that grounds are insufficient at best for withholding from the public the records in question after the election is over.
-And when considering how withholding public access to ballots prevents meaningful transparency in elections, it could also be argued that it infringes on the public’s right to free and fair elections.
+It seems justifiable to say that the grounds are insufficient at best for withholding the records in question from the public after an election is over.
+And when considering how withholding public access to ballots barring a court order puts the government in the driver’s seat, just the opposite of what is meant by government of, by, and for the people, for the most part it ends up preventing the public from having meaningful transparency in elections, and ultimately infringes on the public’s right to free and fair elections.